No-one-alone/no-one-alone.github.io/Homework_3/ConsoleApp1/ConsoleApp1/blog.md

 4. LinkedQueue.java ⟶ LinkedQueue.cs
 5. Main.java ⟶ ?.cs
 ```
-The file names with question marks indicate where the file name for C# version had to be different from the original java file name due C# language requirements.
+The file names with question marks indicate where the file name for the C# version had to be different from the original java file name due to C# language requirements.

 Ultimately, I ended up with these five files at the end.